johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 ![diagram of human process](./images/diagram-human-process.png "Human process")

 Here's a diagram of human development as an event.
-Now I'm really getting out of my area… Something about the how-to genre.
+Now I'm really getting out of my area...
+Something about the how-to genre.
 Something about informed consent.
 Something about responsibilities.
-But I don't really have all the answers, so I'll skip on….
+But I don't really have all the answers, so I'll skip on....

 So what happens if we look at a distributed system as a multiplicity of "process events" in which domain events may be generated?
 Can we be more definite about reliability in a distributed system that processes domain events, by being more definitive about what actually happens in that processing?
 If we want to make a system that is reliable, what can we actually rely on?
 Is it possible to define the process events in terms of only things we can actually rely on?